Latex - Origins, History & Fashion

 Latex is a milky fluid, which can be found in around a tenth of the world’s plants.
-Technically, it’s an emulsion of polymer microparticles suspended in water, but is most commonly utilised in the natural world as a botanical defence mechanism against herbivorous insects.
+Technically, it’s polymer micro-particles suspended in water that plants use as a defence mechanism against insects.

 When taken from the Chicle & Jelutong trees, latex is used for things like chewing gum.
 When taken from the Opium Poppy; latex can be used in the manufacturing of opiates & heroin.
 And when taken from the Balata & Gutta Percha trees; latex can be used as a more conventional kind of natural rubber.

-It was the Mackintosh particularly that elevated this most exotic of substances from mere clothing material into something far more sensual and sexual.
+It was the Mackintosh particularly that elevated this most exotic of substances from mere clothing material into something far more practical.
 The ability of latex to act as a shiny, tactile, sexy, second skin revolutionised sexuality within clothing.
 Thus, encouraging and enticing an ever-growing number of latex wear fetishists and enthusiasts.

 Through the 1800’s and into the 1900’s, the community of latex / rubber enthusiasts and fetishists grew exponentially.
 And soon the popularity of the ‘thrill of macking’ and its increasingly perverse usages, grew too.

-But the prominence of latex clothing had now been established and soon a multitude of fashion designers began incorporating this most sensual of materials into their clothing designs.
-Notably Malcom McLaren & Vivienne Westwood, whose ‘Gummi’ collection featured full rubber latex French maid’s outfits alongside a host of latex dresses, skirts, stockings & menswear.
+But the prominence of latex clothing as fetish wear had now been established and soon a multitude of fashion designers began incorporating this most sensual of materials into their clothing designs.
+Notably, Vivienne Westwood, whose boutique featured full latex maids outfits alongside a host of latex dresses, skirts, stockings & menswear.